Hard Asset Reserve

 Bullion-grade metal carries tight margins.
 A 1 ozt sovereign bullion coin trades at 2–5% over the London spot fix.
 A 400 ozt Good Delivery bar trades at fractions of a percent above spot at institutional wholesale.
 Allocated storage runs 0.12–1.5% annual, most of which is consumed by vault, insurance, and audit cost.

-National celebrity-endorsed cable-television advertising costs a $15M–$40M-plus annual footprint — primetime spots, regional and digital retargeting, celebrity spokesperson fees, production and agency overhead.
-A firm funding that footprint cannot do so on the margin of bullion-grade metal.
+National-media advertising at the $15M–$40M-plus annual footprint — primetime spots, regional and digital retargeting, spokesperson fees, production and agency overhead — cannot be funded on bullion-grade margin.
 The arithmetic does not permit it.
-At 3% gross margin on bullion, the firm would need $500M to $1.3B in annual bullion sales to cover the media.
-At 30–50% gross margin on numismatic or “semi-numismatic” coinage marketed under “rare” or “exclusive” framing, the same footprint is covered by a tenth of the volume — with the difference extracted from the client.
+At 3% gross margin on bullion, a firm would need $500M to $1.3B in annual bullion sales to cover the media.
+At 30–50% gross margin on premium-product placement, the same footprint is covered by a fraction of the volume — with the difference extracted from the client.

-There is no third path.
-A celebrity-endorsed gold firm running national media is, as an accounting reality, funding that media out of the gap between what the client paid and what the metal is worth at exit.
+The arithmetic leaves very little room for a third path.
+A firm running national-media advertising is, as an accounting reality, funding that media out of the gap between what the client paid and what the metal is worth at exit.
 That gap is the structural definition of what the Federal Trade Commission has been prosecuting.

-The Office has elected the inverse commitment: no celebrity, no national paid media, no numismatic product, no manufactured fear.
+The Office’s commitments are the architectural answer: no national paid media for the metals product, no premium-product placement, no manufactured urgency.
 The Office absorbs the smaller growth rate.
 The client absorbs no hidden premium structure.
 A firm that could not afford to make those choices could not make them.

 §06Read this alongside the brief